In rare move, Taiwan confirms U.S. Marines' presence for training

 Local media reported the same day that the Marine Raiders, the U.S. branch’s special operations force, began training Taiwanese Marines on Monday in assault boat and speedboat infiltration operations at the Tsoying Naval Base in the city of Kaohsiung.

+“The United States remains committed to our One-China Policy based on the three Joint Communiques, Taiwan Relations Act, and Six Assurances,” he said in an email.

+Supple said U.S. actions are guided by the Taiwan Relations Act and “based on an assessment of Taiwan’s defense needs as has been the case for more than 40 years,” adding that Washington “will continue to make available to Taiwan such defense articles and defense services in such quantity as may be necessary to enable Taiwan to maintain sufficient self-defense capabilities.”

-Although American forces have visited Taiwan to help train the island’s military, including for annual training sessions, this was believed to be the first time either Taipei or Washington had publicly confirmed the presence of such U.S. Marines on Taiwanese soil.
+Although American forces have visited Taiwan to help train the island’s military, including for annual training sessions, this would be the first time Taipei had publicly confirmed the presence of such U.S. Marines on Taiwanese soil.

 In June, a video posted to the official Facebook group page of the U.S. Army’s 1st Special Forces Group appeared to show green berets training with Taiwanese forces, but there was no formal confirmation of that training.